“Batman you’re going to have to move. Nature calls.”

 She used to be an attractive woman, but now all I see is a person that has seen too much and needs saving from herself.
 Her features have hardened and her eyes have lost their familiar warmth, where life has been stripped out of them almost.

-“You can’t keep blaming yourself all the time,” I try to get through to her.
+“You can’t keep blaming yourself all the time,” I say, trying to get through to her.

 I don’t believe that she’s always responsible for their frequent bust ups.
 Sure, my mother can be impossible to handle when she’s drunk but she’s not a horrible person.
 She doesn’t deliberately go out to mess with people.
 Rob is the problem.
 But it’s not like I can tell her that.
 She’ll only defend him.